Skip to main content

 Technical Analysis

-CVE-2025-54297 is a high-severity stored Cross-Site Scripting (XSS) vulnerability identified in the CComment component versions 5.0.0 through 6.1.14 for Joomla, a widely used content management system (CMS).
-The vulnerability arises due to improper neutralization of input during web page generation (CWE-79), allowing malicious actors to inject and store arbitrary scripts within the comment functionality of the affected component.
-When other users or administrators view the compromised comments, the malicious scripts execute in their browsers under the context of the vulnerable site.
+CVE-2025-54297 is a stored Cross-Site Scripting (XSS) vulnerability identified in the CComment component versions 5.0.0 through 6.1.14 for the Joomla content management system (CMS).
+This vulnerability arises due to improper neutralization of input during web page generation (CWE-79), allowing malicious actors to inject and persist arbitrary scripts within the comment sections managed by the CComment component.
+When a user accesses a page containing the maliciously crafted comment, the embedded script executes in the context of the victim's browser.
 This can lead to session hijacking, credential theft, defacement, or redirection to malicious sites.
-The CVSS 4.0 base score of 7 indicates a high severity level, with the vector showing network attack vector (AV:N), high attack complexity (AC:H), no privileges required (PR:H indicates high privileges required, but the vector is somewhat ambiguous), user interaction required (UI:A), and high impact on confidentiality, integrity, and availability (VC:H, VI:H).
-The vulnerability does not require authentication (VA:N) and does not affect scope (SC:N).
-Although no known exploits are currently in the wild, the presence of stored XSS in a popular Joomla component presents a significant risk, especially given Joomla's extensive use in European organizations for websites and intranets.
-Stored XSS is particularly dangerous because the malicious payload persists on the server and can affect multiple users over time.
-The lack of available patches at the time of publication increases the urgency for mitigation and monitoring.
+The vulnerability is classified as high severity with a CVSS 4.0 base score of 7.0, reflecting a network attack vector but requiring high attack complexity, high privileges, and user interaction, with high impact on confidentiality, integrity, and availability.
+No known exploits are currently reported in the wild, and no patches have been linked yet.
+The vulnerability affects a widely used Joomla extension, which is popular among website administrators for managing user comments, making it a significant risk for websites relying on this component without appropriate mitigations.

 Potential Impact